morse-simulator/morse/doc/morse/dev/services.rst

 completed.

-Declaring new asynchronous services is slightly more complex: we need first an *initialization method* and secondary, a way to tell when the task is achieved.
+Declaring new asynchronous services is slightly more complex: we need first an *initialization method* and secondly, a way to tell when the task is achieved.

 Declaring an initialization method is very similar to synchronous